nerves-project/boardid/README.md

 * Reading an [ATECC508A/608A](https://www.microchip.com/wwwproducts/en/ATECC508A)'s serial number via an I2C bus
 * Reading the serial number stored in a [NervesKey](https://github.com/nerves-hub/nerves_key/)'s OTP memory
 * Reading the serial number from [SMBIOS/DMI](https://www.dmtf.org/standards/smbios)
+* Reading the serial number via the device tree

 If your board isn't supported, please consider sending a pull request.